MillicentAgyir/DA_SQL_Challenge/README.md

 # DA_SQL_Challenge

-The file SQLqueries.sql contains queries which answers some questions about Wave's business.
+The file https://github.com/MillicentAgyir/DA_SQL_Challenge/blob/master/SQLqueries.sql contains queries which answers some questions about Wave's business.

 Tables and queries were created using the latest version of Postgresql.